jstep21/jstep21/README.md

 ### Hi there 👋
-### 🌱 I’m currently learning web development
-### I recently graduated from the Tech Elevator NLR Bootcamp
+### 🌱 I’m currently learning web development and recently graduated from the Tech Elevator NLR Bootcamp

 You can find my personal porfolio [here](https://jstep21.github.io/portfolio/)
 <!--